 When a wisdom tooth is impacted, it will need to be removed by Dr. Davis.
 If it is not removed, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.

 Each patient’s situation is unique.
 Dr. Davis will usually take a panoramic X-ray to determine whether your wisdom teeth will need to be removed.
 If he or she recommends the removal of your wisdom teeth, it is best to have them removed sooner rather than later.
-Dr. Davis and Metcalf are Southern Utah’s wisdom teeth removal experts.
+Dr. Davis is Southern Utah’s wisdom teeth removal expert.

 Once your wisdom teeth have been extracted, the healing process begins.
 Healing time varies, depending on the degree of difficulty related to the extraction.
 Dr. Davis will let you know what to expect and provide instructions for a comfortable, efficient healing process.

 We handle a high number of St George wisdom teeth extractions and patients come to us from St. George, Cedar, Mesquite, Kanab, Page & Delta, and close-by communities.